escapewindow/mozsf2018/openssl_ca.rst

 intermediate cert to use in operations.
 The root cert is locked away.

 We use the intermediate cert to sign worker certs.
-(TBD whether this is per-workerId, workerType, AMI, level, worker implementation, etc.)
+(TBD whether this is per-workerId, workerType, AMI, level, worker implementation, etc.; the process for requesting signed CSRs is also TBD.)

 We'll need worker code to use the new certs to sign the chain of trust artifact.
 We currently have worker implementations in Go, Node, and